1974 New Zealand National Party leadership election: Background

-Marshall's government had been defeated by Labour in the 1972 general election.
-There had been some caucus dissension in 1974, encouraged by Muldoon, about whether or not Marshall should lead the National Party into the next election, scheduled in 1975.
+Former Prime Minister Jack Marshall's government had been defeated by Labour in the 1972 general election.
+There had been some caucus dissension in 1974, encouraged by his own deputy, Muldoon, about whether or not Marshall should lead the National Party into the next election, scheduled in 1975.
 The party executive asked the caucus to affirm that it supported Marshall continuing as leader.
 On 3 July 1974, the caucus voted 19 to 13 in favour of having a leadership vote.
 Believing he would probably lose a vote he sought the advice of MP George Gair who strongly urged him not to stand for re-election.
 Marshall announced his resignation as party leader the next day on 4 July 1974.

 Candidates

 Robert Muldoon

 Muldoon was a high-profile member of the National Party.
-He had served as Minister of Finance under Holyoake since 1967.
-It was he whose National's shock win in 1969 was attributed and as s result Muldoon had challenged Marshall for the leadership in 1972 but was defeated.
+He had served as Minister of Finance under Holyoake since 1967 and briefly served as deputy prime minister in 1972 after Holyoake's retirement.
+It was he whose National's shock win in 1969 was attributed, and as s result Muldoon had challenged Marshall for the leadership in 1972 but was defeated.
 Muldoon had become a popular figure with the public and adapted well to the new media of television coverage that other politicians struggled with which increased his campaigning abilities.
 In opposition, Marshall was shown to be ineffectual at the skills required to topple Labour's popular leader Norman Kirk and as a result National's backbenchers were increasingly looking to Muldoon for leadership raising questions of Marshall.